-With this enormous safety net beneath us, it’s hard not to feel a teensy bit… invincible.
+With this enormous safety net of public healthcare beneath us, it’s hard not to feel a teensy bit… invincible.
 Whether we’ll admit or not, many of us are guilty of assuming that if we were to get seriously sick, we’d be fine, and with the leaps they’ve been making in modern medicine, we might not even get sick at all.

 But even a cursory glance at health statistics will show, that sadly, that’s just not true.